satwikkansal/wtfpython/README.md

 ```
 The midnight time is not printed.

-#### 💡 Explaination:
+#### 💡 Explanation:

 Before Python 3.5, the boolean value fo `datetime.time` object was considered to be `False` if it represented midnight in UTC.
-It is error-prone when using the `if obj:` syntax to check if the `obj` is null or some equivalent of "empty".
+It is error-prone when using the `if obj:` syntax to check if the `obj` is null or some equivalent of "empty."

 ---